Django Interview Questions

 617. How can you handle unique constraint (IntegrityError) exceptions when saving models in Django?

-In Django, a unique constraint violation (such as duplicate values for a field with unique=True) raises an IntegrityError.
-To handle this safely, you should wrap the save operation inside a try-except block and catch the IntegrityError exception.
+In Django, a unique constraint violation raises an IntegrityError.
+To handle this safely, wrap the save operation inside a try-except block and catch the IntegrityError exception.

 Example: